 Priorities: Agility > Expertise and Hit to the caps (7.5% / 2550 rating) > Haste > Mastery > Critical Strike

 Reforging: Reforge for Expertise and Hit to the caps, then reforge to Haste.
 Reforge from excess Hit and Expertise first, then Crit, then Mastery.

-Gems: Delicate (Agility) gems in red sockets and sockets with a less than 10 Agi bonus.
+Gems: Delicate (Agility) gems in red sockets.
 Deft (Haste/Agi) in yellow sockets and Glinting (Hit/Agi) in blue sockets otherwise.